CopperBadger/dotfiles/README.md

 Note: If the contents of the `~/.wallpapers/mode` file are not recognized, `NORMAL` is assumed.

-Take care that if you move or removed a background image referenced by your wallpaper setup, the scripts will not function properly.
+Take care that if you move or remove a background image referenced by your wallpaper setup, the scripts will not function properly.
 You will have to restore the symlinks in your `~/.wallpapers` directory manually.